 My inspiration to take on this time-tracking exercise – as much of the inspiration around you – came from a TED talk.

-After watching a Vanderkam give a talk titled “How To Gain Control of Your Free Time,” in which she mentions her ideas around setting priorities: that if you don’t have time to do something, it’s because you haven’t made it a priority.
-Initially I was offended at the declaration.
+I watched a Vanderkam give a talk titled “How To Gain Control of Your Free Time,” in which she mentions her ideas around setting priorities: that if you don’t have time to do something, it’s because you haven’t made it a priority.
+And initially, I was offended at the declaration.